Ndutaw/alx-system_engineering-devops/0x02-shell_redirections/README.md

-deletes all the regular files with a js extension that are present in the current directory and all its subfolders counts the number of directories and sub-directories in the current directory displays the 10 newest files in the current directory
+deletes all the regular files with a js extension that are present in the current directory and all its subfolders counts the number of directories and sub-directories in the current directory displays the 10 newest files in the current directory takes a list of words as inputs and prints only words that appear exactly once. one line one word and words shouls be sorted